integr8ly/integreatly-operator/test-cases/tests/multiAZ/p01-measure-downtime-during-down-az.md

 mw-collab-multi-45qpn-worker-eu-west-1c   3         3         3       3           94m
 ```

-18. Run the automated test for checking the correct pod distribution across all AZs and make sure it passes (it might take a while until all pods are correctly redistributed)
+18. Run the automated test for checking the correct pod distribution across all AZs and make sure it passes (It might take a while until all pods are correctly redistributed, so if the test fails, try to run it again after couple of minutes.
+If the test keeps failing, consult the issue with engineering.)

 ```bash
 $ go clean -testcache && MULTIAZ=true WATCH_NAMESPACE=redhat-rhoam-operator go test -v ./test/functional -run="//^F09"